The relative position of the obverse and reverse designs on a coin.

 The back or ‘tails’ side of the coin, which displays the coin’s design and denomination.

-A carefully struck coin using special dies with either a mirror-like or matt finish.
+A carefully struck coin using special dies with either a mirror-like or matte finish.
 These coins are especially struck and the term is not used to describe a well-preserved circulating coin.
 Proof is a method of manufacture, not a condition or grade.

 Uncirculated coins are manufactured in much the same way as circulated coins except for the following: